flarum/docs/guide/admin/tags.md

 ## User Handbook

-Please note: The information below **Requires** the **Tags Extension** to be **Enabled** (which is enabled by default), otherwise this will not function as guided below.
+Please note: The information below **Requires** the **Tags Extension** to be **Enabled** (which is enabled by default), otherwise, this will not function as guided below.

 Managing your forum tags requires you to be in the Administrator Control Panel, you can do this by clicking your username to the top right of your screen, and then clicking **Administration**.
 The example below will show you how this is done:

 ![Administration Link Screenshot](687474703a2f2f692e696d6775722e636f6d2f575a315a6a78392e676966.gif)

-Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left hand side, click on **Tags** to reveal the configuration page to the right hand side.
+Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left-hand side, click on **Tags** to reveal the configuration page to the right-hand side.

 ![Tags Screenshot](687474703a2f2f692e696d6775722e636f6d2f354f58595454642e706e67.png)

 ### Creating a new Tag

-A tag is a way of categorising posts made by a user, they are primarily set by the staff of the forum (admins).
+A tag is a way of categorizing posts made by a user, they are primarily set by the staff of the forum (admins).

 #### Secondary Tags